fdev31/archx/www/intro.md

 Depending on your type of computer, you might want a different desktop environment.
 Follows a list showing the available memory after a graphical login on a 4GB RAM system.

+Tests are done when the system is idle after the second boot.
+There are single samples, to get a rough picture, but with the exact same set of apps loaded (but the environment-specific ones).
 Bigger numbers are better (more free memory to run your apps).

 ## Lightest